Posted in | News | Outer Space

 The study presents the filamentary structure of the Pa 30 nebula, identified through the KCWI-red data cubes, covering the emission from the [S ii] doublet between 6680–6750 Å. The analysis reveals that while the KCWI-red data aligns with the bright filaments observed in previous narrowband imaging, it also uncovers fainter features, suggesting a higher filling factor.
 The study further extends the detection to other emission lines, with a focus on the velocity structure of the nebula derived from the [S ii] lines.
 A more comprehensive analysis of the entire dataset is planned for future work.

-The Doppler shift of the [S ii] doublet was analysed across the filaments to map the nebula's velocity.
+The Doppler shift of the [S ii] doublet was analyzed across the filaments to map the nebula's velocity.
 By concentrating on the brightest filaments, the team performed Gaussian fitting to determine the line-of-sight velocities.
 The study identified cases where multiple velocity components existed within a single pixel due to overlapping filaments.
 A statistical analysis using the 2D Kolmogorov–Smirnov (KS) test revealed no significant spatial correlation between the redshifted and blueshifted components.
-This suggests that the blue- and redshifted emissions are not significantly correlated spatially.
+This suggests that the blue- and red-shifted emissions are not significantly correlated spatially.

 Regarding deprojection, the study provides a three-dimensional reconstruction of the nebula if the velocities have remained constant since the material was ejected in 1181.
 The reconstruction shows that the nebula's structure appears nearly spherical, with a noticeable cavity near the central star.
 Minor discrepancies in the redshifted region are attributed to contamination from a stationary skyline, but these do not impact the overall analysis.
 NASA's imaging systems contributed to the detailed capture of the nebula's structure, further enhancing the study's observations.